 AN ILLUSTRATION

 One day there was a lavish banquet for a King, where many high ranking people were feasting at a large table with him.
 And there was a servant who was serving food to the attendees, but by accident he spilled food and drink all over two men at the table.
-One of the men who got spilled on got angry, lashing out in complaint, but the other was completely calm, patient, and gracious.
+One of the men was furious, lashing out in anger that the servant would be so careless, but the other man was calm, patient, and gracious.

 Here is the back-story of the calm and gracious man who did not complain, and why he had a totally different attitude and mindset at that table:

 This man was once convicted as a traitor to his country.
 He was condemned to death, and awaiting in prison for the day his punishment should come.
-But the King - out of nothing except his mercy, not only pardoned this traitor and released him from jail, but then he invited him to that dinner, into his home for the banquet.
-The guests, the whole town, and the traitor himself could not believe the King would do such a thing.
+But the King - out of nothing except his mercy, not only pardoned this traitor and released him from jail, and then he invited him to that dinner, into his home for the banquet.
+The guests, the whole town, and the traitor himself could not believe the King would do such a thing - to have mercy and invite someone in who had done something so terrible.
 It was a mystery.
-Only the King Himself knew why.
+Only the King Himself knew why He would do that for this traitor.

 He (the forgiven/pardoned one) would be the one at the table who is totally calm when food was spilled on him, because he says, “I don’t deserve to be here, but I’m so thankful I am.”
 That attitude gave him mercy and patience.
 He had a humility, and a reverence.
 He had a "humble trembling" before the King.

-This man at the feast won't be angry if others receive more food than him.
-He won't be angry if someone spills food on him, or says some negative comment about him.
-He should be in jail right now, but at the King's pardon he is free.
+This man should be in jail right now, but at the King's pardon he is free.
 And so inwardly, he is free too from all negativity.
 He also has a precious affection for that King, and even for others at the table, because it is a principle: the one who has been forgiven much loves much (Luke 7:47).
 We love because He first loved us (1 Jn 4:19).

 HUMBLE TREMBLING